-Expert and professional organisations are available to offer advice and support for specific safeguarding issues relating to such matters as preventing radicalisation, child sexual exploitation, bullying/cyberbullying, mental health or matters linked to cultural customs or practice.
+Expert and professional organisations are available to offer advice and support for specific safeguarding issues relating to such matters as preventing radicalisation, child sexual exploitation, bullying/cyberbullying (including 'banter'), mental health or matters linked to cultural customs or practice.
 (See Annex 3: Further information on specific safeguarding issues)

-Students will receive age-appropriate education and training in safeguarding to help them further develop the skills they need keep themselves safe from harm; this will include anti-bullying (refer also to the Anti-Bullying Policy), e-safety/cyberbullying/sexting (refer also to Annex A of the Anti-Bullying Policy), substance misuse.
+Students will receive age-appropriate education and training in safeguarding to help them further develop the skills they need keep themselves safe from harm; this will include anti-bullying (refer also to the Anti-Bullying Policy), e-safety (refer also to the IT Policy for Students), cyberbullying/sexting (refer also to Appendix A of the Anti-Bullying Policy), substance misuse.